avnishs17/sentiment_analyis/readme.md

     └── (empty folder for future static files)
 ```

 Note: The `model/model_cache` folder containing the pre-trained model is not included in the repository due to its large size.
 You can generate it using `model_save.py` before that create the folder folder `model/model_cache` through `os.makedir` or directly through IDE.
+Create `static` folder too.

 ## Prerequisites